dotCMS/qa/artifacts/Resource endpoints test/Readme.md

 **Also you can import that collection to postman and run each of them individually.**

-Here a doc to see how works every endpoint: https://goo.gl/hkiZQZ
+Here a doc to see how works each endpoint: https://goo.gl/hkiZQZ